whelan-low/tp/docs/UserGuide.md

 - Without team size:`/add_team module/CS2103T class/T10 name/Team 1`
 - With team size: `/add_team module/CS2103T class/T10 name/Team 1 size/3`

+### Randomly allocate into teams all students in a tutorial class : `random_teams`

+Randomly allocates all students in a tutorial class into different teams in the tutorial class.

+Format: `/random_teams module/MODULE tutorial/TUTORIAL teams/NUMBEROFTEAMS`

+- All fields from any acceptable formats have to be specified.
+- Leading/trailing spaces are removed.

+Important Note:
+- The number of teams cannot be more than the number of students in the tutorial class.
+- The tutorial class have to be associated with the module specified.
+- The number of teams must be a non-negative integer value.

+Expected output:
+Upon a successful randomisation, the command will return a confirmation message stating that the students in the specified tutorial class has been randomly distributed into different teams in the tutorial class.

+Example:
+- `/random_teams module/CS2101 tutorial/T01 teams/2`

+Explanation: This randomly allocates all the students in the tutorial class `T01` of module `CS2101` into 2 teams.

 ---
 ## FAQ